learnbyexample/learn_gnuawk/gnu_awk.md

 154
 ```

 Both the above examples can also be easily solved using `FPAT` or `patsplit`. `match` has an advantage when it comes to getting portions matched only within capture groups.
 The first element of array will still have the entire match.
 Second element will contain portion matched by first group, third element will contain portion matched by second group and so on.
+See also [stackoverflow: arithmetic replacement in a text file](https://stackoverflow.com/questions/62241101/arithmetic-replacement-in-a-text-file).

 ```bash
 $ # entire matched portion
 $ echo 'foo=42, baz=314' | awk 'match($0, /baz=([0-9]+)/, m){print m[0]}'
 baz=314
 $ # matched portion of first capture group
 $ echo 'foo=42, baz=314' | awk 'match($0, /baz=([0-9]+)/, m){print m[1]}'
 314